ZichenWei1/fa22-cse110-lab4/expose/devtools/devtools-pt1.md

-1. What is the name of the new json file?
+1. What is the name of the new json file?   citylots.jspn

-2. Which file initiated the download of the new file?
+2. Which file initiated the download of the new file?   expose.js:4

-3. What is its file size?
+3. What is its file size?  dics

 4. How long did it take to download?
+70ms

 Next, select that file to bring up a new side panel to answer the following:

 5. What was your User-Agent for the browser that made the request?

 6. In the response header, what type of server did it come from?